emnh/playground-hok024at/statement.md

 So the first 64 bit int contains cells where x is even and y is even, i.e white cells.
 The second 64 bit int contains cells where x is odd and y is even, i.e. black cells.
 The third 64 bit int contains cells where x is even and y is odd, i.e. white cells.
-The fourth 64 bit int contains cells where x is even and y is even, i.e. black cells.
+The fourth 64 bit int contains cells where x is odd and y is odd, i.e. black cells.

 For certain 2.4 GHz servers on CodinGame you can get between 1.5 and 2 million BFSes per seconds.
 For the 2.2 GHz server it's around 1.3-1.4 million.
 On tech.io it is much slower for some reason, a few hundred k is all you get it seems.

-One thing you should note that a small change to the code below is necessary if you start your BFS from a black cell rather than a white cell: replace the first "if (ret.done)" with "if (i > 1 && ret.done)".
+One thing you should note that a small change to the code below is necessary if you start your BFS from a white cell rather than a black cell: replace the first "if (ret.done)" with "if (i > 1 && ret.done)".
 Or you can altogether skip the first call as an optimization, based on starting cell.